damianhakert/damianhakert.github.io/source/handbook/product/index.html.md

 With this schedule, release timelines are overlapping.
 For example, when a release is shipped to production on the 22nd, the scope for the following release has already been established earlier in that same month.

+#### Planning for issues in future releases

+We schedule issues month to month.
+But PMs plan a few releases in advance and have a high-level idea of which issues will likely be scheduled.
+PMs will label these issues with the `coming soon` label.
+This is a signal for all stakeholders that these are candidates, but not guaranteeing scheduling in a particular release, or even at all.
+The `coming soon` label will be removed from an issue by a PM when it is scheduled for a release, or if it is no longer a candidate for an upcoming release.
+In addition, PMs will also label any of these issues with the `UX` label if they require attention from the UX team.
+The combination of these two labels in an issue helps the UX team prioritize design work on a given issue, before it is scheduled for a release (wherein the engineering team works on it).
+Refer to the [UX Workflow](https://about.gitlab.com/handbook/ux/) for further details.

 ### Where should you look when you need help?

 * The first things you should read are this handbook as well as the [general